DonaldKellett/kubeadm-1m2w/README.md

 ## What is this?

-This automation stack provisions 3 cloud VM instances in the cloud provider of your choice \(currently only [AWS](https://aws.amazon.com/)\) each with 2 vCPUs, 8 GiB of memory, 16 GiB for the system disk and an additional unpartitioned, unformatted 64GiB data disk, then installs a bare-bones [Kubernetes](https://kubernetes.io/) cluster with `kubeadm` in a 3-node configuration with 1 master node and 2 worker nodes.
+This automation stack provisions 3 Ubuntu 22.04 instances in the cloud provider of your choice \(currently [AWS](https://aws.amazon.com/) and [Alibaba Cloud](https://www.alibabacloud.com/) are supported\) each with 2 vCPUs, 8 GiB of memory, 16 GiB for the system disk and an additional unpartitioned, unformatted 64GiB data disk, then installs a bare-bones [Kubernetes](https://kubernetes.io/) cluster with `kubeadm` in a 3-node configuration with 1 master node and 2 worker nodes.

 _Disclaimer: This project is intended for educational and demonstration purposes and is not suitable for use in a production context._ **Use at your own risk.**